 If you’re out for a walk, describe the sky—the colours, the shapes, the feelings it creates in you—describe the scenery, describe the motion of walking, and so on.

-This simple exercise trains your mind to be aware of your senses.
+This simple technique trains your mind to be aware of your senses.
 It improves the communication between your conscious mind and your unconscious mind.
 And all you need do is describe a few things around you.

-Grab a cat / dog / bunny / octopus (hey, whatever works) and snuggle it.
+Grab a cat / dog / horse / octopus (hey, whatever works) and snuggle it.
 Close your eyes.
 Feel that sense of love and warmth.
 Be mindful of that.
 This will put some love in your soul.

 In this guide I am going to share with you my favorite mindfulness exercises for children of all ages.